-The capital adequacy ratios are computed in accordance with BNM's Risk-weighted Capital Adequacy Framework or Risk-weighted Capital Adequacy Framework for Islamic Banks (as applicable), which are based on the Basel II capital accord.
-Each entity has adopted the Standardised Approach for Credit and Market Risk and the Basic Indicator Approach for Operational Risk.
+With effect from 1 January 2013, the capital adequacy ratios are computed in accordance to BNM's guidelines on Capital Adequacy Framework (Capital Components) issued by the Prudential Financial Policy Department on 28 November 2012, which is based on the Basel III capital accord.
+Prior to that, the capital adequacy ratios of the banking subsidiaries of AMMB were computed in accordance to BNM's Risk-Weighted Capital Adequacy Framework andCapital Adequacy Framework for Islamic Banks (General Requirements and Capital Components) (as applicable), which are based on the Basel II capital accord.
+Each entity has adopted the Standardised Approach for Credit and Market Risks and the Basic Indicator Approach for Operational Risk, based on BNM's Guidelines on Risk-Weighted Capital Adequacy Framework (Basel II - Risk-Weighted Assets).